SUMMER LAW CLERK POSITIONS AVAILABLE

 EJS has one to two law clerk positions available for Summer 2020 at our office in Oakland (1939 Harrison St. Suite 818, Oakland, CA 94612).
 EJS is looking for part-time or full-time law clerks to take on legal research, writing, and analysis in the areas of civil rights and racial justice.
 Law clerk duties may also include assisting with training preparation, client and community meetings, or other field-related work.
 The positions are open to law students who have completed at least their first year of law school.
 For more information, please visit http://www.equaljusticesociety.org or email firstname.lastname@example.org.

 Our legal strategy aims to broaden conceptions of present-day discrimination to include unconscious and structural bias by using cognitive science, structural analysis, and real-life experience.
-Currently, EJS targets its advocacy efforts on school discipline, special education, the school-to-prison pipeline, and inequities in the criminal justice system.
+EJS targets its advocacy efforts on school discipline, special education, the school-to-prison pipeline, white supremacy, and inequities in the criminal justice system.

 Location: Oakland, California